shialax/CS350/README.md

 ## Example Summary

-Sample application to control on-board LEDs with the PWM driver.
+Example that uses the UART2 driver in blocking mode to echo back to the console.

 ## Peripherals & Pin Assignments